DeemanOne/DeemanOne/README.md

 ### Hi there 👋

-I usually use gitlab for private projects 😄, so if you are a recruiter take a look here: https://gitlab.com/dreesmann.ind.
+I usually use gitlab for projects 😄, so if you are a recruiter take a look here: https://gitlab.com/dreesmann.ind.

 - 🔭 I’m currently working on my Masters degree (Business Intelligence)

+### Projects ⚙️🧑🏼‍💻
+[Streamlit](https://streamlit.io) [dashboard](https://gitlab.com/dreesmann.ind/traffic-risk-assessment) for analysing Truck routes and visualizing traffic
 <!--
 **DeemanOne/DeemanOne** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.